Programmes with relevance to Child Protection

 Designated Liaison Person (DLP)

 The DLP in Athea National School is the Principal, Margaret Watters; this appointment has been ratified by the Board of Management.
 The Deputy DLP is Maura Mulvihill; this appointment has also been ratified by the Board of Management.
-Both members of staff have undertaken training from the Child Abuse Prevention Programme (CAPP).
-CAPP provides training to the whole school community (staff, parents and Boards of Management) on the Stay Safe Programme.

 The DLP acts in cases where there are reasonable grounds for suspicion or where an allegation has been made.